- 1.Key Points

 - If you do not live in a sunny area or prefer to stay indoors, here’s how you can eat to get the amount you need:

 - Fortified foods such as milk and milk substitutes, milk products, margarine and cereals

 - Fatty fish, such as salmon and fish liver oils

 Cells need energy to survive and function.
 They contain mitochondria, which are “batteries” that produce energy.
 In PD, there seems to be a disturbance in the function of these batteries.
 Coenzyme Q10 seems to affect this energy-generating mechanism in cells.
 The exact mechanism remains a mystery.

-A trial sponsored by NIH and the Parkinson Study Group was terminated in May 2011 because it showed no neuroprotective or symptomatic benefit of Coenzyme Q10 for people with early PD.
+A trial sponsored by NIH and the Parkinson Study Group was terminated in May 2011 because it showed no Something that protects neurons against damage, degeneration or apoptosis (programmed cell death). or symptomatic benefit of Coenzyme Q10 for people with early PD.
 However, this negative finding may help scientists focus on possible mechanisms and more promising drugs and studies.
 Findings of this study are specific to PD.
 They do not reflect the possible value of coenzyme Q10 in other disorders.